Glossary: learn the definitions of the keywords used in this site

 I

-Implantable cardioverter defibrillator (ICD): a small device that is fitted under the collarbone to monitor your heart beat and treat abnormal heart rhythms using electrical impulses.
+Implantable cardioverter defibrillator (ICD): a small battery-powered device that is placed in the chest, under the skin near the collarbone, to monitor your heart beat and treat abnormal heart rhythms using electrical impulses.

 International normalised ratio (INR): an international system used to monitor and report blood clotting tests.